 - Nontherapeutic interventions: By engaging with consumers and collaborating with health and wellness companies, biopharma and medical device companies can extend value beyond the moment of intervention.
 We helped one of the largest biopharma manufacturers develop an app for its top-selling therapy that not only achieves basic objectives of enrollment and engagement but also provides consumer insights on how activities such as exercise and diet can improve health outcomes.
 As manufacturers realize the challenges and opportunities ahead, demand from the biopharma industry is exploding for holistic solutions whose deployment may come at the expense of traditional script-based revenue.

 We’ll look at the disaggregation of healthcare further in future months.
-In the meantime, next month’s blogpost will explore one of the themes mentioned above: the rapidly emerging value-based care paradigm.
+In the meantime, our next blogpost explores one of the themes mentioned above: the rapidly emerging value-based care paradigm.

 Subscribe to our newsletter and get expert insights straight to your inbox.×